New bounds and efficient algorithm for sparse difference resultant: Preliminaries

 Let $\mathbbm{m}$ be the set of all difference monomials in $\Y$ and $[\norm(\P_0),\ldots,\norm(\P_n)]$ the difference ideal generated by $\norm(\P_i)$ in $\Q\{\Y,\bu_0,\ldots,\bu_n\}$.
 Let

 Now suppose $\P=\{\P_0,\ldots,\P_n\}$ is a Laurent transformally essential system.
-Since $\I_{\bu}$ defined in (\ref{eq-IU}) is a reflexive prime difference ideal of codimension one, there exists a unique irreducible difference polynomial $\SR(\bu; u_{00},\ldots,u_{n0})=\SR(\bu_{0},\ldots,\bu_{n})$ $\in\Q\{\bu_{0},\ldots,\bu_{n}\}$ such that $\SR$ can serve as the first polynomial in each characteristic set of $\I_{\bu}$ w.r.t. any ranking endowed on $\bu_{0},\ldots,\bu_{n}$.
-Thus the definition of sparse difference resultant is given as follows: \begin{define} The above $\SR(\bu_{0},\ldots,\bu_{n})\in\Q\{\bu_{0},\ldots,\bu_{n}\}$ is defined to be the {\em sparse difference resultant} of the Laurent transformally essential system $\P_0,\ldots,\P_n$, denoted by $\Res_{\mathcal{A}_0,\ldots,\mathcal{A}_n}$ or $\Res_{\P_0,\ldots,\P_n}$, where $\mathcal{A}_i$ is the support of $\P_i$ for $ i=0, 1, \ldots,n$.
+Since $\I_{\bu}$ defined in (\ref{eq-IU}) is a reflexive prime difference ideal of codimension one, there exists a unique irreducible difference polynomial $\SR(\bu)=\SR(\bu_{0},\ldots,\bu_{n})$ $\in\Q\{\bu_{0},\ldots,\bu_{n}\}$ such that $\SR$ can serve as the first polynomial in each characteristic set of $\I_{\bu}$ w.r.t. any ranking endowed on $\bu_{0},\ldots,\bu_{n}$~\citep{gao-2015}.
+Thus the definition of sparse difference resultant is given as follows: \begin{define}{\rm(\citep[Definition 15]{gao-2015})} The above $\SR(\bu_{0},\ldots,\bu_{n})\in\Q\{\bu_{0},\ldots,\bu_{n}\}$ is defined to be the {\em sparse difference resultant} of the Laurent transformally essential system $\P_0,\ldots,\P_n$, denoted by $\Res_{\mathcal{A}_0,\ldots,\mathcal{A}_n}$ or $\Res_{\,\P_0,\ldots,\P_n}$, where $\mathcal{A}_i$ is the support of $\P_i$ for $ i=0, 1, \ldots,n$.
 When all the $\mathcal{A}_i$ are equal to the same $\mathcal{A}$, we simply denote it by $\Res_\mathcal{A}$. \end{define}

-The first step to find sparse difference resultant of a Laurent difference polynomial system $\P_0,\ldots,\P_n$ is to {determine} whether the system is Laurent transformally essential or not.
-In \cite{gao-2015}, the authors build a one-to-one correspondence between a difference polynomial system and so-called symbolic support matrix and then use the matrix to check whether a Laurent difference system is transformally essential.
+By Definition \ref{def-sparse}, the existence of sparse difference resultant of a Laurent difference polynomial system is attributed to determine whether the system is Laurent transformally essential, which is a cumbersome procedure.
+In \citep{gao-2015}, the authors build a one-to-one correspondence between a difference polynomial system and so-called symbolic support matrix and then use the matrix to discriminate whether a Laurent difference system is transformally essential.

 Specifically, let $B_i = \prod_{j=1}^n\prod_{k = 0}^s (y_{j}^{(k)})^{d_{ijk}}\,(i=1,\ldots,m)$ be $m$ Laurent difference monomials.
 Introduce a new algebraic indeterminate $x$ and let

 be univariate polynomials in $\mathbb{Z}[x]$.
 If $\ord(B_i,y_j) = -\infty$, then set $d_{ij}=0$.
 The vector $(d_{i1},d_{i2},$ $\ldots,d_{in})$ is called the {\em symbolic support vector} of $B_i$.
 The matrix $M=(d_{ij})_{m\times n}$ is called the {\em symbolic support matrix} of $B_1,\ldots, B_m$.